mnill/cordova-app-updater/README.md

 # cordova-app-updater
 =============================
-With new version (0.9.0) there are many braking changes.
+With new version (0.9.0) there are many breaking changes.
 =============================

 > Simple plugin for hot update cordova app.